kpk666/Diplom/README.md

 #### Step 2

-Execute an installation of docker with the Jenkins application.
+Execute an installation of docker container with the Jenkins application.
 Launch bash script "jenkins.sh" with the argument "up" in the folder "jenkins".

 #### Step 3